-- 1 Artificial sediments used in studies should be characterised by for example determining - 2 the particle size, organic matter (OM) content, cation exchange capacity (CEC)/anion - 3 exchange capacity (AEC).
-If natural sediment is used in a test, it should preferably be - 4 characterised by origin, pH and ammonium content of pore water, total organic carbon - 5 and nitrogen content, particle size distribution and percent water content.
-When testing - 6 metals, SEM (= Simultaneously Extracted Metals) and AVS (= Acid Volatile Sulfides) - 7 concentrations should be measured. - 8 Grain size of the sediment used in the test may influence the bioavailability of the test - 9 substance.
+- 1 natural sediments can be more useful (e.g. data rich metals requiring more realistic - 2 equilibration in natural sediments). - 3 Artificial sediment may be conditioned by continued mixing of the components for days - 4 or even weeks prior to spiking to improve the homogeneity, increase the microbial flora - 5 and transform the organic matter into a more environmentally realistic form.
+However, - 6 such mixing may dramatically increase the Biochemical Oxygen Demand (BOD) of the - 7 sediment-water system leading to a need for supplementary aeration to prevent - 8 suffocation of test organisms. - 9 In addition to the requirements outlined in the different guidelines, sediments used in - studies should be characterised by for example determining the particle size, organic - 11 matter (OM) content, cation exchange capacity (CEC)/anion exchange capacity (AEC). - 12 Usually, at least a normalisation to 5% OM content should take place.
+Further, the - sediments should preferably be characterised by origin (natural sediments), pH and - 14 ammonium content of pore water, total organic carbon and nitrogen content, particle - 15 size distribution and percent water content.
+When testing metals, SEM (Simultaneously - 16 Extracted Metals) and AVS (Acid Volatile Sulfides) concentrations should be measured as - well as Fe and Mn (ICMM, 2002). - 18 Grain size of the sediment used in the test may influence the bioavailability of the test - 19 substance.
 It may also be an important factor in tests for other reasons.
-For example, - 10 the extent to which bacteria can be adsorbed onto the sediment depends on particle - size.
-Likewise, different species of amphipods prefer sediments of different particle size - distributions.
-One should thus consider the tolerance of a given species with regard to - 13 the grain size distribution of the sediments in question.
+For example, - 20 the extent to which bacteria can be adsorbed onto the sediment depends on particle - 21 size.
+Likewise, different species of amphipods prefer sediments of different particle size - 22 distributions.
+One should thus consider the tolerance of a given species with regard to - the grain size distribution of the sediments in question.
+Some further information can be - 24 found in DeWitt et al. (1988) and Burton et al. (1991).

-14 Method of spiking
+25 Method of spiking